ecscioni/spam-email-classifier/ML notes/DESIGN_NOTES.md

 ## Key Decisions
 - **TF‑IDF features** convert text to numerical vectors while down‑weighting common words.
 This is a standard and strong baseline for text classification.
-- **Multinomial Naive Bayes** applies Bayes’ theorem with a “naive” independence assumption and is particularly effective and fast on text classification【307774325658384†L127-L149】.
+- **Multinomial Naive Bayes** applies Bayes’ theorem with a “naive” independence assumption and is particularly effective and fast on text classification.
 - **Logistic Regression** is implemented in scikit‑learn as a linear classifier that models class probabilities using a logistic (sigmoid) function.
-It supports binary and multinomial tasks and incorporates regularisation【66734902495573†L838-L870】.
+It supports binary and multinomial tasks and incorporates regularisation.
 - **Hyperparameter sweep**: we search over regularisation strength `C` values `[0.5, 1.0, 2.0]` for logistic regression to pick the best F1.

 ## Trade‑offs & Alternatives